azsry/phasmophobia_mechanics/README.md

 - Ghosts can only respond once every 10 seconds
 - "Nothing detected" means the game recognised your phrase, but it triggered a fail check.
 However, fail checks and answers do not seem to be mutually exclusive.
 - Ghosts that do not use spirit box will never respond
-- Ghost responses only work if you are using Local Push to Talk (if you have push to talk enabled) or have a VR headset on
+- Ghost responses only work if you are using Local Push to Talk (if you have push to talk enabled) or have a VR headset on.
+If you use Voice Activation, the ghost will always hear you.
 - Ghosts will not respond if you are more than 3m away from them, or are on a different floor
 - Ghosts that only respond to one person are shy
 - Ghosts will not respond if the fusebox is on and a light switch in your current room is on